yazanabdulhafez/reading-notes/read2.md

     statement;
 ```

-3. Do-While Loop:The do-while loop works just like the while loop except for the fact that the first condition evaluation happens after the first iteration of the loop.
+3. Do-While Loop:The do-while loop works just like the while loop but the first condition happens after the first iteration of the loop.

 The syntax of the do-while loop is: